Skip to main content

 Key takeaways

-- Vendors win on speed, compliance, and infrastructure; they lose on franchisee adoption costs, data ownership, and long-term cost across a growing network
+• Vendors win on speed, compliance, and infrastructure; they lose on franchisee adoption costs, data ownership, and long-term cost across a growing system

-- Most mature franchise networks use a hybrid: vendor core plus a custom layer the franchisor owns and controls
+• Most mature franchise systems use a hybrid: vendor core plus a custom layer the franchisor owns and controls

-- The strategic question is which layer competitive advantage lives in - buy the infrastructure, build the intelligence that reflects your network's specific operations
+• The strategic question is which layer competitive advantage lives in - buy the infrastructure, build the intelligence that reflects your system's specific operations

-- Data ownership terms in vendor contracts often transfer network-level insights to the vendor; this should be a deliberate decision, not a default
+• Data ownership terms in vendor contracts often transfer system-level insights to the vendor; this should be a deliberate decision, not a default

 Get Started